Randy Grasser

 Where courage meets care.

-After feeling rejected by my family, I decided to leave, where I spent the next fifteen years devoted to one question: what makes me, me?
-I traveled around the world twice, through 56 countries, not as a tourist, but as the explorer, adventurer, and writer I felt I was.
-I wasn’t collecting places.
-I was collecting understanding through experience.
+My life has been shaped by a relentless desire to understand what it truly means to be human.
+After feeling rejected by my family, I left home and spent the next fifteen years pursuing a single question: what makes me, me?
+That search took me around the world twice, through 56 countries, not as a tourist, but as an explorer, adventurer, and writer seeking understanding through lived experience.
+I wasn’t collecting destinations.
+I was collecting wisdom.

-Wild Sensitivity is a strength.
+Wild Sensitivity is one of humanity’s most powerful and misunderstood expressions of the human experience.
+It is a strength.
 Of that, I am certain.
-Yet it is still rarely named, rarely understood, and rarely honored.
-The Wild Sensitive Movement exists to change that.
+Yet it remains rarely named, rarely understood, and rarely honored.
+The Wild Sensitive movement exists to change that.

 A Life Between Depth and Adventure